SecondSight05/BezerkIRCDocs/Content Server/Multiple Games (UpdateScript).md

 - Download files (e.g. `IF CLIENT_PATH NOTEQUALTO VERSION THEN UPDATE`)
 - Goto somewhere else (e.g. `IF THIS LESSTHANOREQUALTO VERSION THEN GOTO`)

-Again, I would recommend looking at one of the original scripts...
+Again, I would recommend looking at the original script linked above...